Humaidu/material/Introduction-to-Raspberry-Pi:-Labs.md

     sudo rpi-update
     sudo shutdown -r now

+Once your raspberry pi has rebooted, find out:
+* How do you change your password?
+Choose a good password for your account
+* what does `sudo` do?
+Type `man sudo` in a terminal window to read the *manual* page for the sudo command.

 ## Play

 Go ahead and play around - it's your computer now!
 Try these things: